vimcasts/vimcasts.org/source/blog/habit-breaking-habit-making.md

 :tags: articles, motions
 ---

 Moving your Vim cursor around using the arrow keys is a bad habit, and like many bad habits it's a difficult one to break!

+READMORE

 Putting these lines into your vimrc can help:

     noremap <Up> <NOP>
     noremap <Down> <NOP>